Keep Young and Beautiful

 "Keep Young and Beautiful" is a song by Al Dubin (lyrics) and Harry Warren (music), performed by Eddie Cantor and a chorus in the 1933 film Roman Scandals.
+The lyrics exhort women to "keep young and beautiful, if you want to be loved", and give advice to that end such as the proper use of cosmetics.
+In the original performance Cantor's character has been put in blackface and mistaken for an "Ethiopian beauty specialist", the song is performed in that role.

 A recording by Abe Lyman and His California Orchestra was released in 1934.

 Annie Lennox recorded a cover of the song for her album Diva (1992).

 While it does not appear in the original 1980 version, the song is used in act 1 for the 2001 Broadway revival of Warren and Dubin's 42nd Street.
 The cast recording is performed by Mary Testa, Jonathan Freeman, and the ensemble.

 The song was a favourite of Winston Churchill.